 This annual event showcases Sufi performers from India, Turkey, Iran, Egypt and Jordan.
 It is quickly becoming one of the world’s pre-eminent Sufi music festivals, held both at the historic Nagaur Fort in Nagaur, a rural town and once an important centre of the Sufi movement, and at the magnificent Mehrangarh fort in Jodhpur.

 One of India’s best-known and most popular festivals, Holi is a must-do experience.
 Celebrating the end of winter and welcoming in the new year, it is marked on the last full moon of winter.
 As with many Indian festivals, the dates vary slightly from one year to the next, but Holi typically falls at the end of February or the beginning of March.

 This vibrant festival is famously marked with the throwing of coloured powder and water – onto each other.
 Locals and tourists alike come together in a frenzy of fun which transcends social barriers to become something truly joyous and magical.

 Some of the best locations to enjoy the Holi festival are Jaipur and Udaipur.
 Jaipur hosts the resplendent Elephant Festival in which a procession of royal elephants, painted in a riot of colours and bedecked with jewellery, anklets and bells, parade through the streets to the accompaniment of drums.
 Udaipur celebrates Holi in a grand manner by burning hundreds of pyres across the city.
 Udaipur’s Mewar royal family lead a procession from the royal residence to the City Palace where the Holi pyre is lit.

-To experience the Festival of Colours in Udaipur, join the 28 Feb ’17 or 17 Feb ’18 departures of our Grand Tour of India, which includes Holi festival departure dates in 2021.
+To experience the Festival of Colours in Udaipur, join the March departures of the Grand Tour of India, which includes Holi festival departure dates in 2021.